7 Myths of Interview & Interrogation

 Myth #1 - Good Cop, Bad Cop is the Gold Standard

-The 'good cop, bad cop' strategy, often glamorized in popular culture, is a common myth in the realm of investigative interviewing.
-Sometimes referred to as the 'Mutt and Jeff' routine, this interrogation technique involves one interviewer adopting an aggressive stance, while the other takes on a more sympathetic role.
-This creates an atmosphere of fear and intimidation.
+The 'good cop, bad cop' strategy, often glamorized in popular culture, is a common myth in interview and interrogation.
+Sometimes referred to as the 'Mutt and Jeff' routine, this interrogation technique involves one interviewer adopting an aggressive stance while the other takes on a more sympathetic role.
+This practice creates an atmosphere of fear and intimidation.
 However, research has consistently shown that this approach is far from effective.

 In a study by Alison, Alison, Noone, Elntib, and Christiansen (2013), it was found that a non-confrontational approach, characterized by empathy, respect, and active listening, was more effective in eliciting truthful information.
 This approach, known as the Observing Rapport-Based Interpersonal Techniques (ORBIT), focuses on building rapport with the interviewee, which encourages them to share more openly and honestly.

 In contrast, the 'good cop, bad cop' strategy can create a hostile environment that inhibits open communication.
 The fear and intimidation induced by this approach can lead to more resistance, reduced rapport, and increased deception, rather than cooperation and truth-telling.
-Furthermore, this strategy can also lead to ethical concerns.
-The aggressive tactics used by the 'bad cop' can border on coercion, which is not only unethical but can also lead to false confessions and wrongful convictions.
+Additionally, this strategy raises ethical concerns.
+The aggressive tactics used by the 'bad cop' can border on coercion, which is not only unethical but can also lead to false case information, false confessions, and wrongful convictions.

 In the end, the 'good cop, bad cop' strategy is a myth that is not supported by empirical evidence.
-A science-based approach to investigative interviewing emphasizes the importance of empathy, respect, and active listening, which are key to building rapport and eliciting truthful information.
-The most effective interviewers and interrogators avoid this so-called "trick of the trade."
+A science-based approach to interview and interrogation training emphasizes the importance of empathy, cognitive interviewing, strategic use of evidence, and active listening, which are key to building rapport and eliciting truthful information.
+The most effective interviewers and investigators avoid this so-called "trick of the trade."

 Myth #2 - Lie Detection is a Walk in the Park

-The belief that deception can be easily detected through non-verbal cues or inconsistencies in a person's story is a pervasive myth in investigative interviewing.
+The belief that deception can be easily detected through non-verbal cues or inconsistencies in a person's story is a pervasive myth in interview and interrogation trainings.
+In fact, it shouldn't be considered an interviewing technique at all, yet many interview and interrogation trainings focus a lot of time and course material to these pseudoscientific practices.
 Many people believe that liars exhibit certain 'tells', such as avoiding eye contact, fidgeting, or stuttering.
 However, research has consistently shown that these cues are not reliable indicators of deception.

 In a meta-analysis by DePaulo, Lindsay, Malone, Muhlenbruck, Charlton, and Cooper (2003), it was found that humans are generally poor at detecting deception.
 The study revealed that people are only slightly better than chance at distinguishing between truth and lies, with an average accuracy rate of just 54%.
 Furthermore, the study found that even trained professionals, such as police officers and judges, are not significantly better at detecting deception than the general public.
 This suggests that the ability to detect deception is not simply a matter of training or experience.

-In conclusion, the belief that deception can be easily detected is a myth that is not supported by empirical evidence.
-A science-based approach to investigative interviewing emphasizes the importance of gathering detailed, verifiable information, rather than relying on unreliable deception cues.
+In conclusion, the belief that deception can be easily detected is a myth not supported by empirical evidence.
+A science-based approach to investigative interviewing emphasizes the importance of gathering detailed, verifiable information—rather than relying on unreliable deception cues.
+In fact, these so-called “lie detection” techniques not only create risk and introduce false case information, but they also deceive the very investigators who depend on them.

 Myth #3 - Memory is a Perfect Recorder